Nexxezz/bd201-m06-spark/README.md

 * Calculate idle days (days betweeen current and previous check in dates) for every hotel.
 * Validate data:
     * Remove all booking data for hotels with at least one "invalid" row (with idle days more than or equal to 2 and less than 30).
     * Print hotels info (name, address, country etc) of "invalid" hotels and make a screenshot.
-Join expedia and hotel data for this purpose
+Join expedia and hotel data for this purpose.
         * see screenshot 1.
     * Group the remaining data and print bookings counts: 1) by hotel country, 2) by hotel city.
 Make screenshots of the outputs
         * see screenshot 2.
 * Store "valid" Expedia data in HDFS partitioned by year of "srch_ci".
     * view saved expedia data partitioned by srch_ci:
     ```hdfs dfs -ls /tmp/expedia_batch_result```